melpa/melpa/README.md

 `github-user/repo-name`. *required for the `github` fetcher*.

 - `:commit`
-specifies the commit or branch of the git repo to checkout.
+specifies the commit of the git repo to checkout.
 The value will be passed to `git reset` in a repo where `upstream` is the original repository.
-Can therefore be either a sha, if pointing at a specific commit, or a branch (prefixed with "origin/").
+Can therefore be either a sha, if pointing at a specific commit, or a full ref prefixed with "origin/".
 Only used by the `git` and `github` fetchers.

+- `:branch`
+specifies the branch of the git repo to use.
+This is like `:commit`, but it adds the "origin/" prefix automatically.

 - `:module`
 specifies the module of a CVS repository to check out.
 Defaults to to